SYMA X5UW quadcopter review

 Automatic take-off/landing can be engaged by short pressing the rear-right shoulder button.

-In case that the X5UW quad starts to fly abnormally, I recommend first to try to re-calibrate the gyro by pushing both sticks to the lowest right position.
+In case the X5UW quad starts to fly abnormally, I recommend first to try to re-calibrate the gyro by pushing both sticks to the lowest right position.

 SYMA X5UW review – Camera